Benign Overfitting in Multiclass Classification: All Roads Lead to Interpolation: Acknowledgments

 \section{Acknowledgments}

+{ We are grateful to Vignesh Subramanian, Rahul Arya and Anant Sahai for pointing out a subtle issue in the proofs of Lemmas~\ref{lem:sumulticlass} and~\ref{lem:cnmulticlass}, which has since been fixed.} We are also grateful to the anonymous reviewers for their valuable feedback, which has contributed to enhancing the presentation of the initial submission.
 This work is partially supported by the NSF under Grant Number CCF-2009030, by an NSERC Discovery Grant and by a grant from KAUST.
 Part of this work was done when VM was visiting the Simons Institute for the Theory of Computing.

 \addtocontents{toc}{ }